rysonw/Ryson_Requests/README.md

 *Suppose you’re working on a project with a group and a teammate suggests a feature that you feel strongly will take the project in a bad direction.
 What do you do?*
 	I would first ask my teammate why they think this feature is so necessary and a clear explanation of how and why it needs to be implemented.
 I would then, respectfully, give my explanation on why I believe that would not work and that we should leave it out.
 I would also ask the rest of my teammates what they believe is the right decision going forward.
 For team projects, I always believe collaboration and communication are key no matter what setting you are in.
 Doing a vote and gathering input from everybody is the best way to move forward on whether or not we should implement the suggested feature

-*What are some of the things you’re hoping to take away from the SITE program?*
+*What are some of the things you’re hoping to take away from the SaleForce program?*
 I hope to absorb as much information as possible.
 Having the opportunity to be surrounded my so many developed and experienced engineers and developers is too great of an opportunity so I will be sure to make the most that I can of it.
 I would like to learn more about back-end web development and gather new ideas about other possible fields I can partake in once I have finished my degree.
 I would also like to expand my network as much as possible.
 Meeting new developers and engineers like myself is a great way to learn, grow and increase chances of success later down the road in my career.
 Another thing I hope to take away is an the work schedule of a modern-day software engineer/developer.
 I would liek to get familiar with the culture, atmosphere, and mindset of an engineer to better prepare me for when I am actually in the field.
 The final thing I hope to take away is a well-polished and developed application to add to my portfolio.
 With everything that I do, I want to exceed expectations as much as I possibly can.
 I know that if I do get into this prestigious program, that I will be putting forth my 110% best effort to put out a quality product to present to the board

 ## License